Robinson won't appear at Trump's North Carolina rally after report on online posts, AP sources say

 RALEIGH, N.C. — (AP) — North Carolina Lt.
-Gov. Mark Robinson will not speak or appear at former President Donald Trump 's rally on Saturday in the eastern part of his state following a CNN report about his alleged posts on a pornography website's message board, two people familiar with the matter said Friday.
+Gov. Mark Robinson will not appear at former President Donald Trump 's rally on Saturday in the battleground state following a CNN report about Robinson's alleged disturbing online posts, an absence that illustrates the liability the gubernatorial candidate poses for Trump and down-ballot GOP candidates.

 Robinson is not expected to attend the event in Wilmington, according to a person on the Trump campaign and a second person familiar with the matter who spoke on condition of anonymity to discuss internal planning.